Spring Brook House

 The Spring Brook House is a historic brick building located at 161 James Street in the town of Morristown in Morris County, New Jersey.
 Part of the Morristown Multiple Resource Area (MRA), it was added to the National Register of Historic Places on November 13, 1986, for its significance in architecture and commerce.
 The house is currently a retreat, the Loyola Jesuit Center in Morristown.

 History and description

 In 1865, John T. Foote (1818–1902), businessman from Cincinnati, moved to Morristown.
 His son Robert D. Foote (1863–1924) inherited the property, Spring Brook Farms, and built Spring Brook House between 1904 and 1906.
 The two and one-half story house was designed by architects George A. Freeman and Francis George Hasselman and features Georgian Revival style.
 In 1921, Foote sold 160 acre, which became the Spring Brook Country Club.
-In 1927, Foote's estate donated the house to the Society of Jesus and it became the Loyola House of Retreats.
+In 1927, the Diocese (now Archdiocese) of Newark approved the acquisition of the historic property by Rev. Herman Storck SJ, a Jesuit priest, who engineered its purchase from the Foote estate by benefactor Welcome W. Bender.
+Bender "donated the property to the Jesuits by handing the deed to his 12-year-old son, who in turn presented it with a formal bow to Father Storck."